 R. F. Kuang

-R. F. Kuang is a Chinese-American fantasy author, best known for her debut novel 'The Poppy War', which is the first book in a trilogy inspired by historical events in 20th-century China, including the Sino-Japanese War.
-Her work has received critical acclaim for its complex characters and exploration of themes such as war, power, and mythology.
+Rebecca F. Kuang, known as R. F. Kuang, is an American fantasy author and academic.
+She is best known for her debut novel 'The Poppy War' and its sequels, which have received critical acclaim for their intricate world-building and exploration of themes such as war, power, and identity.

 Books